mrfdev/CMI/Resources/Add-ons/goathorn/README.md

 ## <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> Installation Instructions

 - After download, reload CMI with `/cmi reload`

 - Note that the command technically works, but it will be red and won't suggest tab-completion.
 You'd have to /stop and start the server to properly register commands.

+- Permissions: `cmi.customalias.goathorn` is the permission node that's required to use this command.

 And that's it.